-Many artists I work with have a tough time understanding the different copyrights in a song, and the revenue streams that flow from them.
+Many artists I work with have a tough time understanding the different copyrights in a song.
+The revenue streams that flow from them.
 I don’t blame them.
 Our copyright system has developed in bits and pieces over decades, so there are layers of complexity at play here.

-In every recorded song there exists two main copyrights: one in the written song itself (the Musical Work Copyright) and one in the recording of the song (the Sound Recording Copyright).
-It is important to understand that the two main copyrights in a song are separate and distinct, and involve different rights and sometimes different owners.
+In every recorded song there exists two main copyrights.
+One in the written song itself (the Musical Work Copyright).
+One in the recording of the song (the Sound Recording Copyright).
+It is important to understand that the two main copyrights in a song are separate and distinct.
+They both involve different rights and sometimes different owners.

 Copyrights in a Song: The Musical Work Copyright

 Whoever writes the composition is considered the owner of the Musical Work Copyright.
 For more on What Constitutes Songwriting, see my article here.
-The revenue streams generated from the Musical Work Copyright include performance royalties (from radio play, live performance of the song, etc.), mechanical license royalties (a fee paid per song for every copy of the song made), synchronization fees (if the song is ‘synced’ to film or television), and others.
+The revenue streams generated from the Musical Work Copyright include performance royalties.
+This is from radio play, live performance of the song, etc. Mechanical license royalties (a fee paid per song for every copy of the song made), synchronization fees (if the song is ‘synced’ to film or television), and others.